Sentry Tunnel General Setup

 3. Firewall configuration:

 Most cloud providers have a firewall enabled by default.
 To make sure your backend works correctly, please follow the steps in our guide (linked below) to allow the necessary ports.
-If you’re not sure how to do this, you can also check your cloud provider’s help articles or look up guides for ufw
+If you’re not sure how to do this, you can also check your cloud provider’s help articles or look up guides for ufw or iptables.

 https://docs.tcpshield.com/vxlan/common-issues-and-debugging#id-1.3-firewall-configuration